MSc-AGI/DeepJudge/README.md

 ## Purpose

-To present a **ready-to-execute product strategy** for DeepJudge’s next growth stage: from a **retrieval-based knowledge system** to a **trusted, agentic workflow platform**.
+To present a **product strategy** for DeepJudge’s next growth stage: from a **retrieval-based knowledge system** to a **trusted, agentic workflow platform**.
 This work translates DeepJudge’s technological achievements and market position into a clear operating plan that bridges product, engineering, and partnership execution with Thomson Reuters.